Where Does The Customer Fit In Quality Control?

 Unfortunately, the principles of statistical process control don’t translate directly to software.
 Yet, there are methods and there are specialists that build quality metrics for software.
 These folks are far and few between, and they are not normally working for the mass of small software companies.

 In the days before the ever-present internet, software came on disks.
 It was much more carefully checked and tested before it was released.
-The days of floppy disks are thankfully gone, but ever present connectivity has brought back the early 1900’s attitude of “slap it together”, but in software.
+The days of floppy disks are thankfully gone.
+However, ever present connectivity has brought back the early 1900’s attitude of “slap it together”, but in software.
 For example, the Model T changed the world, but early cars were a hassle to keep running.
-Are we now in the software equivalent of that era in the way we feel about quality?
+Are we now in the software equivalent of Model T’s in the way we feel about quality?

 Are we as customers so eager for new software that we’ll accept bugs and willingly expose ourselves to security threats just to have it right now?

 An Industry Quality Control Problem

 There are problems with big companies (like this example) and small ones.
 Perhaps the biggest problems are in the newer branches of mobile apps and web development.
 The very low barriers to entry in the software world make it easy for a few folks with a good idea to make something and release it to the market in mass.
 It works for them, so it must work for everyone — Right?